adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 ![Authentication Succeeded][img7]

+!!! warn
-> **Minimal Permissions**  Every single OAuth provider will ask you what sort of information you want to have access to.
+    Every single OAuth provider will ask you what sort of information you want to have access to.
 These "claims" translate into permissions.
 The more permissions you request, the less likely the user is going to accept them.
 Be a good net citizen and only request the information you are actually going to use.

 ## Google Configuration